 The bank provides access to customer service seven days a week (but hours are limited).
-Also, you can chat with an agent through the bank’s website and manage your account online or via the PNC Bank mobile app.
+Also, you can manage your account online or via the PNC Bank mobile app.
 In addition, you get complimentary access to your credit score through PNC’s partnership with Experian, one of the three main credit reporting agencies.

 You can lock your credit card if you misplace it, a handy feature that can prevent someone from making unauthorized purchases while you look for the card.

 It also contains contactless payment technology.
 You can tap your card on a contactless-enabled reader instead of swiping or inserting it.
 This method is just as secure as using your card’s EMV chip but provides a faster checkout experience.

 Fees to Watch out For